Chittagong-8: Boundaries

-The constituency encompasses Chittagong City Corporation wards 3 through 7, and all but one union parishad of Boalkhali Upazila: Sreepur Kharandwip.
+The constituency encompasses parts of the Chattogram City Corporation, specifically Wards 3, 4, 5, 6, and 7, as well as the entirety of Boalkhali Upazila except one union parishad, Sreepur Kharandwip, integrating these areas under a single administrative and electoral boundary.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

 Ahead of the 2014 general election, the Election Commission renumbered the seat for Chittagong-16 (Sandwip) to Chittagong-3, bumping up by one the suffix of the former constituency of that name and higher numbered constituencies in the district.
 Thus Chittagong-8 covers the area previously covered by Chittagong-7.
 Previously Chittagong-8 encompassed Chittagong City Corporation wards 15 through 23 and 31 through 35.